 Ensure a runner has all required LabVIEW packages installed before building or testing.
-This composite action calls ApplyVIPC.ps1
+This composite action calls ApplyVIPC.ps1 to apply a .vipc container through g-cli.
+The action automatically detects the runner_dependencies.vipc file located in this directory.

-Requirement | Notes |
+| Requirement | Notes |

-Windows runner | LabVIEW and g-cli are Windows only. |
+| Windows runner | LabVIEW and g-cli are Windows only. |

 LabVIEW >= 2021 |

-Must match both minimum_supported_lv_version and vip_lv_version . |
+Must match both minimum_supported_lv_version and vip_lv_version. |

 g-cli in PATH |